Axway/open-banking-docs/content/en/docs/deployment/installation/apim.md

    centralPublicKey:  <Public key for the service account on Central>
    centralPrivateKey: <Private key for the service account on Central>
 ```

+>Note : Private Key and Public Key must be encoded in base64.

 Refer to [Amplify Agents](/docs/configuration/amplify-agents) to connect Amplify agent to Amplify platform.